bionlplab/radtext/docs/installation.md

-# Installation of NegBio
+# Installation of RadText

-This part of the documentation covers the installation of NegBio.
-The first step to using any software package is getting it properly installed.
+This part of the documentation will walk you through the proper installation of RadText.

 ## Prerequisites